 Symptoms can be present many times a day, or as infrequently as once every few months.
 They include:

 Tingling, burning, numbness in the legs and feet

 Chest pain and pain in the lower chest or upper abdomen

 Tests can include:

-The majority of pheochromocytoma tumors can be removed in a minimally-invasive surgical procedure called laparoscopic adrenalectomy.
+The majority of pheochromocytoma tumors can be removed in minimally invasive surgical procedures, either laparoscopic adrenalectomy or retroperitoneoscopic adrenalectomy.
 Most patients are able to go home the day after surgery.